christopherhesse/gevent-pypy-experimental/README.rst

 gevent-pypy-experimental
 =======

 Experimental port of gevent_ 1.0b to run on PyPy_.
-Don't use this for anything serious.
+Don't use this.
+Use https://github.com/gevent-on-pypy/pypycore and https://github.com/schmir/gevent/tree/pypy-hacks as mentioned on http://morepypy.blogspot.com/2013/04/pypy-20-beta-2-released.html

 PyPy does not easily support C extension modules, so this is just gevent with all the C extension parts replaced with ctypes_ wrappers.